AmandaB2023/P2_Quiz/README.md

 *   Git was used for the version control of the website.
 *   GitHub was used to host the code of the website.
 *   Github Pages was used to deploy the website,
-*   Canva was used to create the logo, backgroung image and to resize images.
+*   Canva was used to create the logo, background image and to resize images.
 *   Google Fonts was used to import fonts for use on the website.
 *   Font Awesome was used to add icons to the website.
 *   Chrome screen recorder plugin was used to create gifs.
 *   W3C CSS Validation [W3C CSS Validation](https://jigsaw.w3.org/css-validator/)
 *   W3C Markup Validation [W3C Markup Validation](https://validator.w3.org/)
+*   JSHint to validate my javascript code [JSHint](https://jshint.com/)

 ##  404 Page
 ![404](documentation/404.webp)